-ANCAP is the Australian New Car Assessment Program and has been scientifically crash-testing vehicles since 1993.
+ANCAP is the Australasian New Car Assessment Program and has been scientifically crash-testing vehicles since 1993.

 RAC helps to fund ANCAP.